barrettinfotech/trumpet-rep-sheets/lesson-notes/livcask.md

 ## Lesson Notes

+## week 6

+I'm so sad you're going to leave after this semester.
+I think you can shift a bit more towards jazz playing at this point.
+But you'll need something to play for jury.
+I have some ideas for pieces that are a bit more expressive in a jazz way.

 Welcome back to studio Liv!
 I'll add your lesson notes here throughout the semester.

 ### week 3